plindman/experiments-apache-camel-hl7/README.md

 │           └── application.properties
 ├── pom.xml
 └── Dockerfile
-- init.sh # Create the folders and files
+- init.sh # Run once to create all the folders and files
 ```

 Running init.sh to create folders and main files